speveril/cozy/readme.md

 - **SimpleQuest** - SimpleQuest, a small but complete RPG
     - See simplequest/README.md for more information
     - Currently still a work in progress
+- **vn** - VisualNovel, a barebones swipe at making a visual novel engine
+    - Will eventually form the basis of a VisualNovelKit
+    - Heavily uh, inspired, by [The Sagittarian](http://www.newgrounds.com/portal/view/560868) by [Hyptosis](http://www.lorestrome.com)
 - **examples/CozyInvaders** - A simple 2-player pong game
 - **examples/CozyPong** - A partial Space Invaders clone
 - **toys** - Random junk that demonstrates something